Video games in the United States

-Video gaming in the United States is one of the fastest-growing entertainment industries in the country.
-According to a 2020 study released by the Entertainment Software Association, The yearly economic output of the American video game industry in 2019 was $90.3 billion.
-Supporting over 429,000 American jobs.
+The video game industry in the United States is one of the fastest-growing entertainment industries in the country.
+The American video game industry is the largest video game industry in the world.
+According to a 2020 study released by the Entertainment Software Association (ESA), the yearly economic output of the American video game industry in 2019 was $90.3 billion, supporting over 429,000 American jobs.
 With an average yearly salary of about $121,000, the latter figure includes over 143,000 individuals who are directly employed by the video game business.
 Additionally, activities connected to the video game business generate $12.6 billion in federal, state, and local taxes each year.
-World Economic Forum estimates that by 2025 the American gaming industry will reach $42.3 billion while worldwide gaming industry will possibly reach US$270 billion.
+The World Economic Forum estimates that, by 2025, the American gaming industry will reach $42.3 billion while the worldwide gaming industry will possibly reach US$270 billion.
+The United States is one of the nations with the largest influence in the video game industry, with video games representing a significant part of its economy.

+Major publishers headquartered in the United States are: Sony Interactive Entertainment, Microsoft Gaming (consist of Xbox Game Studios, Bethesda Softworks and Activision Blizzard), Electronic Arts, Take-Two Interactive, Epic Games, Valve, Warner Bros.
+Games, Riot Games, and others.
+Major video game events such as BlizzCon, QuakeCon, Summer Game Fest, and PAX are held every year in the US.
+For many years, E3, held annually in the US, was considered the biggest gaming expo of the year in terms of its importance and impact.
+The Game Awards, The New York Game Awards, and D.I.C.E.
+Awards are some of the most respected video game awards events in the video game industry.
+103 million people watched The Game Awards 2022 event alone.
+The Game Developers Conference (GDC) is still the largest and one of the most important video game conferences for video game developers.